 If you own an iPhone, the CARD on Find My works flawlessly.
 If you own a Pixel or Galaxy and want a card tracker on Find Hub, the CARD is currently the only mature option in that category.
 Our best rechargeable Bluetooth tracker roundup covers the broader rechargeable category for non-wallet use cases.

-For owners who want a multi-format Chipolo ecosystem (keys, wallet, luggage), our full Chipolo review covers the One Spot, Loop, and CARD trade-offs side by side.
+For owners who want a multi-format Chipolo ecosystem (keys, wallet, luggage), our full Chipolo review covers the One Spot, Chipolo LOOP, and CARD trade-offs side by side.

 Bottom Line

-The Chipolo CARD at $38.99 is the thinnest wallet tracker available on either Find My or Find Hub, and the Qi rechargeable design fixes the e-waste problem that killed the predecessor.
+The Chipolo CARD at $38.99 is one of the thinnest wallet trackers on either Find My or Find Hub, and the Qi rechargeable design fixes the e-waste problem that killed the predecessor.
 Range, loudness, and offline finding all match the wider Bluetooth tracker category.
 The main downside is the one-network-at-a-time switching, which only affects mixed-OS households.
+If you want the tracker built into the wallet itself, our Chipolo x Secrid Miniwallet review covers that Secrid route.

 If your wallet has carried a CARD Spot or a Tile Slim for years, the 2026 CARD is the obvious upgrade path.
 For first-time wallet-tracker buyers, the CARD is the safe default unless you specifically need ultra-wideband precision finding, which no card-format tracker currently offers.